taufik-nurrohman/arch/README.md

 Notes
 -----

-Dependency and optional dependency can be installed directly via [`pacman`](https://archlinux.org/packages).
+Dependency and optional dependency can be installed directly via [Pacman](https://archlinux.org/packages).
 If it is somehow could not be installed, then it should be in the [AUR](https://aur.archlinux.org).

-Put the icon folder in `~/.icons` and the theme folder in `~/.themes`.
-You can activate them via GUI helper such as `gnome-tweaks` or `lxappearance`.

 Think of this project as your home folder.
 Configuration files are intended only to decorate the `openbox` and `tint2` (and also to set the [wallpaper](https://thewallpaper.co/landscape-mountainautumn-leaves-road-nature-desktop-wallpapers-green-fall-colorful-download-hd-wallpapers-path-wallpaper-for-smart-pnone-treeshd-wallpapers/)).
 Application styles are mostly not handled by these files.
 You have to find the right theme to be combined with this dark color scheme.